reddxae/unrestrict/README_en.md

 This will create two files: the public key **(file with a .pub extension)** and the private authorization key **(without extension, only the name you specified).** They will be saved in the user's home directory.
 2. Log in to the server using any available method and access the console, then run the command `mkdir ~/.ssh && touch ~/.ssh/authorized_keys && chmod 644 -R ~/.ssh`.
 3. Edit on the server using WinSCP or [nano:](https://help.ubuntu.com/community/Nano)
 In the file `/etc/ssh/sshd_config:`
-Uncomment and change the value of `PasswordAuthentication` to `no`
+Uncomment and change the value of `PasswordAuthentication` to `no`;
-Uncomment the line `PubkeyAuthentication` and change the value to `yes`
+Uncomment the line `PubkeyAuthentication` and change its value to `yes`;
-Add a new line `AuthenticationMethods publickey`
+Add a new line `AuthenticationMethods publickey`;
-Uncomment the line `AuthorizedKeysFile` and remove `.ssh/authorized_keys2` from its value
+Uncomment the line `AuthorizedKeysFile` and remove `.ssh/authorized_keys2` from its value.
-As a result, it should look like this: `AuthorizedKeysFile      .ssh/authorized_keys`.
+The final line should look like this: `AuthorizedKeysFile .ssh/authorized_keys`.
 Save the file.

 Return to the previously created public key file, open it with a text editor, and copy the key **WITHOUT specifying the username@hostname.** (at the end of the line).
 Copied text should look something like this: `ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIN3CGQ2UqRlaqdxwIdyAMkvFWDkvnEAqBRIPCqbfXvYG`.
 Go to the file `/root/.ssh/authorized_keys`, open it with a text editor, and paste the copied key.
 Save the file.

 4. Run the command `systemctl reload ssh` to apply changes.
-5. Connect to the server via Terminal: ssh root@server-IP -i *(path to the private key file)* -p *(SSH port)*.
+5. Connect to the server via Terminal: `ssh root@server-IP -i (path to the private key file) -p (SSH port)`.
 Enter the previously defined passphrase for the key.

 If you're using WinSCP, let’s set up authentication for it as well:
 1. Choose **New Session.**
 2. Enter all the same information as at the beginning of the instructions, except for the root password.
 3. Go to the "Advanced..." → SSH/Authentication → Private key file → [...] (file selection) → change the extension filter to All Files → select the private key file.
 Agree to convert it to the required PuTTY Private Key (.ppk) format, enter the passphrase (if it was set), and save the file in a secure place.
 File will be automatically selected in field.
 Click OK.